 Connection status

-You can check your connection status at any time from the dashboard by tapping the rightmost icon at the top right of the screen:
+You can check your connection status at any time from the Dashboard by tapping the rightmost icon at the top right of the screen:

 If your connection status is all good, you'll see a Wi-Fi symbol.
 If there's a problem, you'll see a red warning symbol instead (shown above), which you can tap for more information.
 Here's a list of connection problems, with troubleshooting steps if available: